Searching and Evaluating EC Schemas

 Compared to 3-replica, reconstruct reads amplify read IO count.
 Datacenter level IO amplification affects latency distribution.
 Reconstruct reads usually come from reads fallback due to tail latency, upgrade temporary node unavailable, node/rack failures, throughput filled up / node busy, cluster-wide load saturation, aggressive repair traffic, etc.

-There are two parts of amplification: IO count amplification, throughput amplication.
-Also, disk and network amplication can be of different patterns.
+There are two parts of amplification: IO count amplification, throughput amplification.
+Also, disk and network amplification can be of different patterns.
 CPU can also be stressed upon heavy requests.
 And IO count amplification can cause queue delays related to threading and throttling.

 Besides reconstruct reads, initial EC needs extra traffic to do calculation and place fragment instances.
 Data repair needs more traffic than 3-replica.
 Append-only system do rewrite data, if off-line EC here, extra again new initial EC needed for rewritten data.
 Customer may also frequently create short-lived data to stress the EC amplification.